 Any treatment plan should be a collaborative effort between you and your trusted physician.
 All medications, diet and lifestyle modifications, and nutritional supplements should be taken into consideration and evaluated to create a personalized protocol that meets individual needs.
 Physiology and psychology are not independent of one another, they are intricately linked and influence each other to maintain a healthy body and mind.

 In my years of experience working with clients and customers, these are the most effective recommendations I can give anyone who is besieged with a mood disorder:

-2. Get enough sleep (seven hours minimum).
-Without sleep our bodies can’t complete necessary restorative functions in the brain and central nervous system.
+- Get enough sleep (seven hours minimum).
+Without sleep, our bodies can’t complete necessary restorative functions in the brain and central nervous system.

-4. Exercise.
-Moderate level exercise can improve immune system function, mediate the stress response, improve sleep, normalize digestion, and generally make you a happier person.
-Be care not to engage in excessive or intense exercise on a regular basis.
-Going to hard can reverse the benefits of moderate exercise and cause endocrine dysfunction and nutrient loss.
+- Moderate level exercise can improve immune system function, mediate the stress response, improve sleep, normalize digestion, and generally make you a happier person.
+Be careful not to engage in excessive or intense exercise on a regular basis.
+Going too hard can reverse the benefits of moderate exercise and cause endocrine dysfunction and nutrient loss.

-5. Consume healthy foods.
-A diet high in refined carbohydrate and sugars will cause inflammation that can effect mood.
+- Consume healthy foods.
+A diet high in refined carbohydrates and sugars will cause inflammation that can affect mood.
 Consume a diet that’s higher in healthy proteins and fats, especially omega-3 fatty acids.
 Eat whole, fresh foods and avoid manufactured food-like substances.
 What you eat will have a direct effect on brain chemistry.